payntin/tradepatterns/README.md

 ## License

 Specify the license for this repository here.
 (Replace this line with the actual license, e.g., MIT, if applicable.)

+## Contributing

+If you have additional pattern images or improvements, feel free to open a pull request or issue.

+## License

+Specify the license for this repository here.
+(Replace this line with the actual license, e.g., MIT, if applicable.)